amarao/thread_timeout/README.md

 Library to safely execute code without fear of the TASK\_UNINTERRUPTIBLE state
 -----------------------------------------------------------------------------
-thread\_timeout allows to run piece of the python code safely regardless of TASK\_UNINTERRUPTIBLE issues.
+thread\_timeout allows to run given piece of python code safely regardless of TASK\_UNINTERRUPTIBLE issues.

-It provides single decorator, adding a timeout for the function call.
+It provides a single decorator with a timeout for a function call.

-Example of the usage:
+Example:

     import thread_timeout